Roh'Lix® Linear Actuators

 - Easy to install

 - Working lifetime expectancy of 2 million to over 100 million inches of linear travel, depending on application variables

 - Easily adjustable thrust settings

-- Five inch sizes and five metric sizes available, providing up to 200 lbs. of thrust capacity
+- Five-inch sizes and five metric sizes are available, providing up to 200 lbs. of thrust capacity

-- Special shaft diameters, leads, and block sizes available
+- Special shaft diameters, leads, and block sizes are available

 - Materials Handling